 But this is just the start of the future we are building for Austin’s artists and performers.
 This grant program is the first of our long-term strategy to support the sector and create a stable foundation for our artistic community.

 This COVID crisis has revealed the true fragility of Austin’s creative economy and this next year will continue to present challenges for our industry.
-As we enter 2021, we hope you’ll join us on this journey and support the work we are doing for Austin’s creative community with a donation to the Long Center.

 A.J.’s Top 5 Favorites — Catch up with these Austin Venues & Artists